Ana-Akaishi/data-science-projects/0_DS_study/AB_testing.md

 - [Central tendency](https://statistics.laerd.com/statistical-guides/measures-central-tendency-mean-mode-median.php) are statistical measures of mean, mode and median
 - Null hypothesis (H0): There is no difference (in terms of central tendency) between the two groups in the population.
 - P-value <0.05, then **groups have different central tendency**

+*obs: if you want to run the same test but for more than 2 groups, run Kruskal-Wallis*

 **spearmanr (Spearman rank-order correlation)**
 - Nonparametric version of Pearson correlation